eloylp/rust-lab/caesar/README.md

 Arguments:

 -h     Shows this menu
 -k     The key, or positive shift number of the cipher (mandatory).
+Max is a 6 digit number.
 -o     Write results to specified file.
 -i     Specify path to input file.
 -e     Encryption mode. (default)